kendraio/kendraio-app/docs/workflow/blocks/form.rst

 -------------------

-If you want to vary a field according to user input, you can achieve this with uiSchema. uiSchema enables dynamic fields through the insertion of flows into other flows to be used as gosubs.
+If you want to vary a field according to user input, you can achieve this with uiSchema. uiSchema enables dynamic fields through the insertion or "nesting" of flows into other flows.

-Any flow can be used as a gosub.
-As with the main flow, a gosub flow can be edited directly with Kendraio App if opened from the Flow Cloud.
+Any flow can be used in this way.
+As with the main flow, a nested flow can be edited directly with Kendraio App if opened from the Flow Cloud.
 Any saved changes will be reflected immediately when the main flow is refreshed.

 The schema is defined in the form task with the key “uiSchema”.
 Each dynamic field in the jsonSchema must be defined in the uiSchema using the corresponding key, in order to import the correct functionality into the form.